 Rockin' The Blues was filmed at the Sunset Studios in Harlem.
 This film had the thinnest of plots, used to connect DJ Hal Jackson introducing several acts of varying popularity (although not singing their current releases).
 The story line centered around comedians Mantan Moreland (who had played "Birmingham Brown" in many of the Charlie Chan movies) and Flournoy Miller (who had written the musical "Runnin' Wild," which had introduced the Charlston).
 The two were ineptly attempting to sneak into a show, which also featured the Wanderers, the Hurricanes, the Miller Sisters, Connie Carroll, Pearl Woods, Reese La Rue, Linda Hopkins, and Teacho Wiltshire's Band (with musical supervision by Andy Kirk).
 The movie was produced by music impresario Fritz Pollard (who had been the first black All-American football player, and who was currently the manager of the Solitaires and Leslie Uggams).
 It contains some incredibly primitive editing (for example, much of Hal Jackson's speech is out of synch with the picture, and the scenes with Moreland and Miller seem to be inserted almost at random, instead of in any logical order).
 There is also some unintentional comedy when black actors and actresses are filing into the theater as the "audience," and then the camera cuts to a spliced-in stock scene of an all-white audience.

-Soon after this, William "Dicey" Galloway was discharged from the army and returned to the Harptones, replacing Freddy Taylor.
+Soon after the movie, William "Dicey" Galloway was discharged from the army and returned to the Harptones, replacing Freddy Taylor.
 While Billy Brown had returned in time for the movie, Nicky Clark didn't; presumably he had rejoined the 5 Crowns at this time.
 The Harptones needed a replacement for Nicky because of scheduled appearances and turned to Harriet "Toni" Williams (second tenor and baritone).

 Toni had started off her show business career with modern dance.
 However, after coming to the conclusion that solo black dancers weren't getting very far in those days, she joined the Norma Miller Dancers (as had her father).
 But fortunately Toni realized that she was "a harmony fanatic," and soon joined the Joytones (prior to their recording days).
 Since the Joytones and the Harptones were both managed by Cita (and both rehearsed in the same location), everyone knew each other.